Drugged, Deb has no recollection of events.

 “No. It won’t be your fault,” Julian murmured at last.
 “Thank you.
 Another sip, if you please.”
 He let his head fall back into the circle of her embrace and looked up into a flushed face framed by an overabundance of dark red hair.
 “Does he always play his fiddle punctuated with oaths?
 It adds color but it would offend Herr Bach.”

 “It’s not a fiddle, it’s a viola.
 And not Bach but Herr Telemann.
-And the oaths were mine, not Jack’s.
-I’m out of practice.
-He’s not.”
+The oaths were mine, not Jack’s.”

 “I didn’t like it at all.”